fortinet/fortigate-terraform-deploy/azure/6.4/ha/README.md

-# Deployment of a FortiGate-VM (PAYG) Cluster on the Azure
+# Deployment of a FortiGate-VM (BYOL/PAYG) Cluster on the Azure
 ## Introduction
 A Terraform script to deploy a FortiGate-VM Cluster on Azure